Varaprasad-142/MOVIE-RECOMMENDATION-SYSTEM/README.md

 ## 📂 Dataset

-We use two CSV files from the [MovieLens](https://grouplens.org/datasets/movielens/) dataset:
+We use two CSV files from the Kaggle datasets:

 - `movies.csv`: Contains movie `movieId`, `title`, and `genres`.
 - `ratings.csv`: Contains user ratings with columns `userId`, `movieId`, `rating`, and `timestamp`.